 When it comes to bucket lists, almost everyone has London mentioned.
-It is easy to see why with London having some of the most popular tourist sites in the world.
-But there is so much more to England than just London and if you only see London, you are really missing out.
+It is easy to see why London is so popular since it has some of the most popular tourist sites in the world.
+But there is so much more to England than just London and if you only visit London, you are really missing out.
 Wondering which are the best places to visit in England?

 We have a great list of places we think you should add to your bucket list for England.